DeeboyEdx/speech2input/README.md

 By this point, your digital assistant should understand a certain invocation phrase to indicate to forward commands through your Pushbullet service which is then captured by Push2Run.
 There are a couple points to learn about Push2Run if you want to best harness it's power.
 In the following example scenarios, we'll use the invocation phrase "*tell my computer to* ~", the default for the Amazon Echo route, and which most colloquially makes sense.

-- `$` represents your variable.
+- `$` represents your variable input.
 For example, let's say you've setup your Type card just like in the `p2r` file, with "type $" as one of the 'Listen for' entries[^4] and `main.py -v "$"` in the parameters field.

     You say: "*tell my computer to* **type** it is a lovely day period mark"